quicwg/base-drafts/draft-ietf-quic-http.md

 can attempt to avoid this problem by passing on values presented by different peers, but they are not obligated to do so.

-A server that receives a larger header block than it is willing to handle can send an HTTP 431 (Request Header Fields Too Large) status code {{?RFC6585}}.
+A server that receives a larger field section than it is willing to handle can send an HTTP 431 (Request Header Fields Too Large) status code {{?RFC6585}}.
 A client can discard responses that it cannot process.